Cryptorating/jeklist/README.md

 - `nlist` for a flat numbered list
 - `dir` for a first level directory structure

-The `spacification` option can be useful when `style` is set to `dir`, to replace a selected char by a space in the directory names.
+The `dir_spacification` and `dir_links` options can be useful when `style` is set to `dir`, to replace a selected char by a space in the directory names and to add directory links.

 ## Who is using jeklist ?